tdhock/tdhock.github.io/_posts/2020-04-22-set-assignment.md

 sample(rep(names(P), floor(P*(N+1)))) #two train, two test.
 ```

+## Implementations in machine learning libraries

+In this section I present how train/test splits are implemented in
+some machine learning libraries.

-Finally a note about a different sub-optimal implementation in
+First there is a sub-optimal implementation in
 [sklearn.model_selection.train_test_split](https://github.com/scikit-learn/scikit-learn/blob/master/sklearn/model_selection/_split.py).
 Of
 course it does not make a significant difference in big data sets, but
 it is clear that the counts per set are sub-optimal for some small